 When to plant?
 Plant them after the danger of frost has passed and soil has warmed to 70 to 75 degrees.

 Carrots develop their fruit in their root, and that root doesn’t like to be disturbed.
 If you ever pick a young carrot, you can see even the tiniest root hairs protruding from the carrot root.
 Those root hairs don’t do well when disturbed.
 Although carrot seeds take some time to germinate (a couple of weeks), be patient and keep them well-watered while you’re waiting for those little v-shaped seedlings to emerge.

 When to plant carrots?
 Plant them in the earlier spring for a summer harvest, or even better, in the late summer for a fall harvest.

 Corn is another crop that doesn’t like a change in its environment.
-And like the others, it’s just so easy to plant from seed.
-They germinate in a week or so – faster if the soil is warmer.
+And like the others, it’s easy to plant from seed as long as the soil has warmed.
+They germinate in a week or so.

 And again, with corn, it’s a cost issue.
 For proper pollination, you need at least 4 rows of 4 plants of corn (at minimum) — which is 16 plants.
 If you do the math, you can tell that can get expensive if you buy transplants.

 The main reason to plant okra from seed is because it’s too easy.
 As long as you wait until the soil has warmed, those seeds sprout quickly.
 And because okra develops a deep tap root, planting them in their permanent location gives them a start to the harvest.